Zunawe/web-boilerplate/README.md

 Normally I'd be okay putting client side dependencies in the `dependencies` and making a production server build the client code, but since the server code is Typescript, I think we've tipped over a line.
 The code written using this boilerplate isn't a web app, it's the source code for a web app.
 That source code needs to be compiled into a distributable, and then that distributable can be run.
 On the client side, the `bundle.js` that is produced by webpack is akin to a binary executable, and React is already packaged within it.
 So to list React as a dependency of the _product_ is extraneous.
 React is like a static library that was added directly into our "executable".
 Modules like Express or Winston, however, are like dynamically linked libraries that need to be loaded at runtime, and so have to be listed as dependencies.

 In short, dependencies are things required at runtime by the compiled product whereas devDependencies are only required to write and test the source code.
+If after running `npm run build` the package must still be installed to `node_modules` for the app to run, it's a dependency.
+Otherwise it's a devDependency.
 This repo contains the source code to an executable web application, not a web application itself.